For DonorsFor Applicants

 Cadence Chijioke

-My name is Cadence Chijioke and I am a going to be a high school senior in the fall.
+My name is Cadence Chijioke and I am currently a high school senior at Wilmington Christian School.
+Losing my father at a young age and spending most of my life in a single parent household has ignited a fire in me to pursue higher education so I can show that I am much more than my circumstances.
 As someone who comes from a 9 person family who always seems to make "too much money" to receive financial aid, I am super passionate about pursuing higher education and am applying to scholarships to make that dream possible.

 Education